sfc-gh-jsander/python_camouflage/README.md

 4. After the FF3-1 install script is done, please login to your Snowflake account and create a new worksheet.
 Then go to the Demo_Scripts folder and copy and paste the FF3-1_Demo_Walkthrough_Health.sql script into your worksheet and go through it step by step.

-Note: The experience of working with encrypted data can be tweaked!
+## Note: The Experience Of Working With Encrypted Data Can Be Tweaked!

 Python Camouflage works based on tag based policies which can also take other tags into account to change the experience.